NA-MIC/ProjectWeek/PW38_2023_GranCanaria/MONAILabel_Workshop.md

   * python code needs to be edited
   * what decisions need to be made
   * how to organize the training, etc.
-* Hands-on session with a toy problem, like the table removal segmentation or similar (40 minutes)
+* Hands-on session with pre-trained models + Q&A discussions (40 minutes)
-* Q&A, discussion

 ## Event logistics

 * The zoom link info is: TBD

 * We will use the Project Week discord for tech support and discussion during the workshop.
 Please sign up here: https://discord.gg/d5Q6b5ug8u

 * Please use the same email for discord that you used to sign up for the workshop and also please use your first and last names and organization in your discord name.

 * The workshop will be recorded and made available.

 *Big thanks in advance to the AWS, NVIDIA and Slicer teams for providing this activity!*